-The decorative stitches on your sewing machine are a quick and easy way to add embellishment and decorative design to all your sewing projects.
-However many sewers tend to overlook these stitches either because they don’t know how to use them properly, or because they haven’t yet explored their many creative uses.
+The decorative machine stitches on your sewing machine are a quick and easy way to add embellishment and decorative design to all your sewing projects.
+However many sewers tend to overlook using these type of stitches either because they don’t know how to use them properly, or because they haven’t yet explored their many creative uses.

-It sometimes takes dozens of small stitches for your sewing machine to complete a decorative stitch design which means there are lots of opportunities for the stitches to pucker and distort.
+When you realize that it sometimes takes dozens of small stitches for your sewing machine to complete one decorative stitch design, this means there are lots of opportunities for the stitches to pucker and distort.
 To prevent this …

 - Sew slowly.

 - Use fine thread in the bobbin which will prevent birds nests from occurring in the bobbin area.

 It’s often difficult to tell from the little picture on your sewing machine, exactly what your decorative stitch designs look like until you sew them out.
 Having a sampler of your decorative stitches makes it really quick and easy to pick the design that’s best suited for your projects.